mikeradka/rust-by-example/chapter03/control_flow/README.md

 For more information about this error, try `rustc --explain E0308`.
 error: could not compile `branches` due to previous error
 ```

+- The expression in the `if` block evaluates to an integer, and the expression in the `else` block evaluates to a string.
+This won't work because variables much have a single type, and Rust needs to know at compile time what type the `number` variable is, definitively.
+- Knowing the type of `number` lets the compiler verify the type is valid everywhere we use it.
+Rust wouldn't be able to do that if the type of `number` was only determined at runtime.

+### Repetition with Loops